 Cassoulet!
-Have you ever eaten in before?
+Have you ever eaten it before?
 It’s a classic French Stew — so thick it’s almost a casserole, and it’s packed with different ingredients and layers of flavor.
 I remember the very first time I ate cassoulet.
-It was when we lived in France.
-We were visiting friends in the Dordogne region who lived next to a castle (which was awesome).
+It was the first time we lived in France.
+We were visiting friends in the Dordogne region who lived next to a castle.
 The weather was chilly, and a hot bowl of cassoulet was the perfect thing for dinner.
 It warmed me right up and was super filling.

-True cassoulet can take a long time to make, so with this recipe, Lindsey includes a few short-cut options, and slow-cooker instructions too.
-I hope you give it a try and let me know what you think.
+True cassoulet can take a long time to make, so this recipe includes a few short-cut options.
+For those of you who prefer a slow-cooker, the notes include an adaptation for that too.
+If you give the recipe a try, I hope you let me know what you think.

 And if you’ve ever had memorable cassoulet, I want to hear about it!

-I’m going to go ahead and be honest right out of the gate.
-This one pot dinner takes a little more time than others.
-But it’s still super easy and do-able for a weeknight.
-Cassoulet is hands-down my favorite French meal, especially in the autumn.
-I make some version of it all year long, but especially when it’s cold.
 If you’ve had cassoulet before — the real thing — then you’ll take a glance at the ingredient list with some skepticism.
-Cassoulet should have duck confit, I agree, but because it’s so pricey and hard to procure, I use chicken thighs.
-(Duck confit is nothing more than bone-in, skin-on duck thighs that are slow cooked in their own fat.
+Cassoulet should have duck confit, I agree, but because it’s so pricey and hard to procure in the U.S., this recipe lists chicken thighs instead.
+(Duck confit is bone-in, skin-on duck thighs that are slow cooked in their own fat.
 And it is absolutely incredible and you should taste it at least once in your life.)
-In my cassoulet recipe, I take shortcuts by using bacon and kielbasa instead of an array of smoked and fresh sausages.
+This recipe also recommends using bacon and kielbasa instead of an array of smoked and fresh sausages.
 You get the same effect and very similar flavors.

 The key to a good stew of any kind is building flavor as you go.
-And so that’s why you’ll notice several steps where things are sauteed, then removed from the pan, then everything is added back in at the end.
+That’s why you’ll notice several steps where things are sauteed, then removed from the pan, then everything is added back in at the end.
 That’s on purpose.
-You can certainly shortcut it even further by combining those steps, but it’s very important to saute the aromatics — onion, carrot, and garlic — as the base.
+You can certainly shortcut it even further by combining those steps, but it’s very important to sauté the aromatics — onion, carrot, and garlic — as the base.

-I’ve used both boneless, skinless chicken thighs and the bone-in ones.
-You can use either, but the boneless cook more quickly and if I’m honest, easier for kids to eat on their own.
+You can use either boneless, skinless chicken thighs or the bone-in ones., but the boneless cook more quickly (and if you’re cooking for young people, are easier for kids to eat on their own).
 Chicken breasts end up far too dry unless bone-in are used.
-I’ve also used a whole chicken cut into 8 pieces.
-I mention it just so you know there are options.

 The bread crumb topping is the icing on the cake, as it were, but completely optional.
-I mean who doesn’t like buttery herbed bread crumbs?
-(That’s what I thought.)
-I’ve had cassoulet with and without the crumb topping.
-I feel like there are so many variations, you just have to find your own groove.
-If you couldn’t tell, I’m really all about making recipes the way you like them.
+Who doesn’t like buttery herbed bread crumbs?
+But truly, cassoulet is served with and without the crumb topping — there are so many variations, try this recipe, and then make adjustments to find your own groove.

 Whatever you do, you’ve got to serve this with warm, crusty bread (butter is encouraged) and a green salad.
 It’s much lighter than a traditional cassoulet recipe, but still rich enough to be satisfying and fill your belly with warmth and comfort.